to hopefully give you an unforgettable Christmas experience!

 A live re-telling of the Christmas story.

-Listen to the story expertly narrated from a stage.
+Listen to the story unfold before you.

 And take advantage of the late night shops and cafe's as Christmas looms!